PROTECT ALTON

 Proposed 24 hour industrial development on greenfield land off Wilsom Road, Alton

-If approved, this could permanently change the character and daily experience of living here.
+If approved, this would permanently change the character and daily experience of life in Alton.

 Resident impact: